 A very warm welcome to The Dunham Trust.
 It is my pleasure to introduce you to a team of professionals within the Trust who love the vocation they have chosen to follow.
 The child is at the centre of everything we do.
 I am privileged to work with a Board of Directors who have a vast range of experience within industry and education, their intent is that The Dunham Trust will be the best it can be, for the young people within our care.

-The Dunham Trust is a fledgling Trust, it is very clear in its educational aims and expectations.
-We look forward to developing a relationship with you.
-We believe that The Dunham Trust makes a significant contribution in transforming children's life chances.
-The Trust’s aim and commitment is to transform the schools within is Trust into sustainable learning academy communities.
-The skills and expertise within the Trust ensures its academies and their young people aspire to and achieve success.
+Our aim and commitment is to transform the schools within The Trust into sustainable learning academy communities.
+The skills and expertise within the Trust ensures that our academies and young people aspire to, and achieve, success.

-Currently, there are three school in The Dunham Trust:
+There are four schools in The Dunham Trust:

 The Trust is committed to:

 We believe that we are able to help our academies and their young people to aspire to and achieve success.
 To do this, we are committed to ensuring that every child and young person has a pathway to succeed that:

 Our aims for ‘Improvement’ are designed to ensure all academies are consistently benchmarked against key improvement priorities.
 This framework will ensure effective progress across the Trust, whilst at the same time, leaving space for autonomy at the school level.
 It will:

 The promotion of sport, outdoor education and the creative arts is a significant feature of the schools within The Dunham Trust.
 The Trust recognises the importance of the development of pupil self esteem and offering a broad range of out-of-classroom experience.
 In order to achieve this each school aims to:

 “They come this way only once so we should litter their pathways with quality experiences”